Publish Terraform Modules with JFrog CLI

 --module | — | Optional module name for build-info.
 Requires --build-name and --build-number. |

---namespace | — | Terraform namespace (mandatory for provider config) |
+--namespace | — | Terraform namespace.
+Required for all publish operations. |

 --project | — | JFrog Artifactory project key |

---provider | — | Terraform provider (mandatory for provider config) |
+--provider | — | Terraform provider.
+Required for all publish operations. |

---tag | — | Terraform package tag (mandatory for provider config) |
+--tag | — | Terraform package tag.
+Required for all publish operations. |

 Build Examples